chrisant996/clink/docs/clink.md

 the_parser:addarg({ rainbow_function, "yellow", "green" })
 ```

-The functions are passed five arguments, and should return a table of potential matches.
+The functions are passed five arguments, and should return a table of potential matches (strings).
+The table may optionally also contain tables that describe the matches; the format is the same as in [builder:addmatches()](#builder:addmatches).

 - `word` is a partial string for the word under the cursor, corresponding to the argument for which matches are being generated:  it is an empty string, or if a filename is being entered then it will be the path portion (e.g. for "dir1\dir2\pre" `word` will be "dir1\dir2\").
 - `word_index` is the word index in `line_state`, corresponding to the argument for which matches are being generated.